Camperdown (NSW)

 Camperdown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects likely to affect the region.
-Notable initiatives include NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 31 projects likely to impact the area.
+Key projects include NSW Health Infrastructure Program - Inner West, Royal Prince Alfred Hospital Redevelopment, University of Sydney Campus Transformation, and Landcom Camperdown Mixed-Use Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.